akshithkonda1/nexus-secure-ai-engine/README.md

 ---

-# Nexus — Secure.
-Scalable.
-Smart.
+# Nexus — Secure, Scalable, Smart.

 > **The AI debate engine that validates answers before they reach you** — combining multiple LLMs, real-time web intelligence, and enterprise-grade encryption.